Most popular

 The definition of a clown is a jester, or a person who dresses in funny clothes and entertains at a party or in a circus with jokes and tricks, or a person who pretends to be foolish.
 An example of a clown is a person who never takes anything seriously.

-READ ALSO: What is a good mark in Grade 7?
+READ ALSO: What is covered in a maths degree?

 How can I become a clown?